Stichting-AllianceBlock-Foundation/lmaas-contracts/README.md

 The `CompoundingRewardsPool` is a staking pool that auto compounds the rewards.
 Instead of having to restake your rewards, this pool keeps track of your share of the stakes and rewards combined.

+The most important contracts are here:

 - [Rewards pool base](docs/RewardsPoolBase.md)
 - [Liquidity mining campaign](docs/LiquidityMiningCampaign.md)
 - [Non compounding pool](docs/V2/NonCompoundingRewardsPool.md)
 - [Compounding pool](docs/V2/CompoundingRewardsPoolStaker.md)

+All other documentation can be found in the docs folder.